VerisimilitudeX/UCSD-Unfolding-Maps/README.md

 This repository contains my work for the Object Oriented Programming in Java course offered by UC San Diego through Coursera, part 1 of 5 in the Java Programming: Object-Oriented Design of Data Structures specialization.
-It uses Unfolding Map and Processing in Eclipse.
+It uses Unfolding Maps and Processing in Eclipse.

 The module folders contains the modified starter code and solutions to the required programming assignments